Contact US +1 (647) 643-5426

 What Is a Remote Closing in Ontario?

-A remote closing is exactly what it sounds like - the process of legally transferring ownership of a property without needing to meet in person.
-In Ontario, this means buyers and sellers can handle most of the paperwork, legal reviews, and final signatures virtually, often from the comfort of their own home.
+A remote closing is the process of legally transferring ownership of a property without needing to meet in person.
+Buyers and sellers can handle most of the paperwork, legal reviews, and signatures virtually, from anywhere.

 Instead of sitting across a table in a lawyer’s office, the process happens through secure video meetings, electronic document signing, and digital communication.
 It’s still a legally binding transaction, just without the commute.